 - I received a PIN because I am listed as a registered agent (RA) of a business, but I am no longer the RA or was never the RA.
 What do I do with the PIN?

 You can discard the PIN.

-- I only received one Business Entity PIN (or one Registered Agent PIN), so do I need an additional PIN(s) for other staff members so they may file documents for the business entity?
+- I only received one business entity PIN (or one registered agent PIN), so do I need an additional PIN(s) for other employees so they may file documents for the business entity?

 Only one PIN is issued per business entity (or per registered agent).
 It is the responsibility of the business entity to manage and authorize PIN usage.